Estimating Plant Available Soil Water (SWApp)

-SWApp provides farmers and advisers with a ready estimate of plant available water (PAW) in the soil during a fallow and early crop phase.
-SWApp estimates soil water (PAW) using a tested water balance model (Howleaky) and inputs from:
+SWApp provides farmers and advisers with a ready estimate of plant available water (PAW) in the soil during fallow and crop phases.
+SWApp estimates soil water (PAW) using a proven water balance model and inputs from:

 - weather data from a nearby Bureau of Meteorology (BoM) sourced from the Silo (https://www.longpaddock.qld.gov.au/silo/);

-- rainfall data automatically uploaded from a Bluetooth enabled rain gauge (20m range);
+- a Bluetooth enabled rain gauge (20m range);

 - a soil description best suited to your paddock; and